ItsANameToo/hermod/README.md

 ### E-Mail

-If you wish to use **EMAIL** as your notification driver you will need to install and configure [Postfix](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-postfix-on-ubuntu-16-04).
+If you wish to use **EMAIL** as your notification driver you will need to install and configure [Postfix](https://digitalocean.com/community/tutorials/how-to-install-and-configure-postfix-on-ubuntu-16-04).

 ### SMS

-If you wish to use **SMS** as your notification driver you will need to sign up for [Nexmo](https://www.nexmo.com).
+If you wish to use **SMS** as your notification driver you will need to sign up for [Nexmo](https://nexmo.com).

+### Pushover

+If you wish to use **Pushover** as your notification driver you will need to sign up for [Pushover](https://pushover.net).

 ### Slack